-Soybean grain yields where significantly increase by the application of manure, Table 3.
+Soybean grain yields where significantly increased by the application of manure in 2007 at the Raymond site, Table 3.
 This increase was small.
-There was no difference in grain yield between 3 and 6 tons of turkey litter application.
+There were no differences in grain yield between 3 and 6 tons of turkey litter application.
+Soil samples were taken after the soybean production year in the fall of 2007.
+The application of 3 and 6 tons of turkey litter, fall 2006, increased the soil residual nitrate-N, soil test P, and soil test K at the fall 2007 soil sampling, Table 4.